MicrosoftDocs/win32/desktop-src/shell/creating-static-cascading-menus.md

 ---
-Description: 'As of Windows 7, cascading menus are created through the SubCommands registry entry, the ExtendedSubCommandsKey registry entry, or the IExplorerCommand interface.'
+Description: As of Windows 7, cascading menus are created through the SubCommands registry entry, the ExtendedSubCommandsKey registry entry, or the IExplorerCommand interface.
-title: Creating Static Cascading Menus
+title: Creating Static Cascading Menus ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Static Cascading Menus

 In Windows 7 and later, cascading menu implementation is supported through registry settings.
-Prior to Windows 7, the creation of cascading menus was possible only through the implementation of the [**IContextMenu**](icontextmenu.md) interface.
+Prior to Windows 7, the creation of cascading menus was possible only through the implementation of the [**IContextMenu**](/windows/win32/Shobjidl/nn-shobjidl_core-icontextmenu?branch=master) interface.
 In Windows 7 and later, you should resort to Component Object Model (COM) code-based solutions only when the static methods are insufficient.

 The following screen shot provides an example of a cascading menu.